 - Network to build investor relationships before you ask for money.
 Having a real project, rather than just an idea, is a strong positive when networking for angels or VCs.
 Now you really have something to discuss, and real credibility as an entrepreneur.
 Build the friendship first, ask for advice on a real project, then maybe money later.

 Overall, don’t think of friends and family funding only as a last resort.
-There are massive advantages, like sharing profits with friends and family, as well as the strategic credibility than can be gained from funding from someone you know, rather than from a professional investor.
+There are massive advantages, like sharing profits with friends and family, as well as the strategic credibility that can be gained from funding from someone you know, rather than from a professional investor.

 I hope all of these points seem like common sense to you, and you wouldn’t think of handling it any other way.
 Yet, I’m continually amazed at how often I am approached as a professional investor by strangers asking for a million dollars to fund an idea, without hitting even one of the above points.

 We can all recount horror stories of families and friendships torn apart by money lost on someone else’s speculative dream.
-In these cases both the entrepreneur and the funding partner are the fools.
+In these cases, both the entrepreneur and the funding partner are the fools.
 Don’t be one.